oznogon/gattaibushido-public/rules/03_basic_play.md

 **Valid Targets:** Pilots, Coach

 The **+Burn** trigger forces the target to discard their entire current Hand of cards.
+If this triggers during a conflict, do not redraw.
+If this triggers between conflicts, redraw to Max.

 ### +Chargeup